The-Marcy-Lab-School/open-source-hello-world/README.md

 # Hello WorLd

 This is an awesome javaScript program.
-That has two working functions.
+It has two working functions.

 ## helloWorld()